 Students with Disabilities: Students who may need accommodations due to documented disabilities, who have medical information which the instructor should know, or who need special arrangements in an emergency, should speak with the instructor during the first week of class.
-If you have not accessed services and think you may need them, please contact Disability Services, 917-4789.
+If you have not accessed services and think you may need them, please contact the Center for Accessibility Resources, 917-4789.
 If you have documented your disability, remember that you must complete a Request for Accommodations form every term in order to receive accommodations.